 This is a pathway for pre-school children who present with:

-- speech and Language problems (only if a speech and language therapist seeks a paediatric medical opinion)
+- Speech and language problems (only if a speech and language therapist seeks a paediatric medical opinion)

-- Ages and Stages Questionnaire / Schedule of Growing Skills
+- Ages and Stages Questionnaire/Schedule of Growing Skills

-Community Paediatrics 0-18 years (complex needs 0-19)
+Community Paediatrics 0 to 18 years (complex needs 0 to 19)

 This is a pathway for children who present with:

-- neuro-disability (e.g. cerebral palsy)
+- Neuro-disability (for example cerebral palsy)

-- motor delay
+- Motor delay

-- chromosomal, metabolic disorders or genetic, inborn or acquired disorders resulting in long term complex needs or disability previously un-investigated learning disability
+- Chromosomal, metabolic disorders or genetic, inborn or acquired disorders resulting in long term complex needs or disability previously un-investigated learning disability

 The service does not accept referrals for the following: